swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 # Signature Validation Token {#svt}

-The Signature Validation Token (SVT) is created by a trusted service to capture evidence of successful electronic signature verification, and then relying parties can depend on the checking that has already taken place by the trusted service.

 ## Signature Validation Token Function {#svt-function}

+Signature Validation Token (SVT) is created by a trusted service to assert evidence of successful electronic signature validation using a well-defined and trustworthy signature validation process.
+The SVT binds the validation result to the validated signature, the document signed by the signature and the certificate of the signer.
-The function of the SVT is to capture the result of electronic signature validation using a well-defined and trustworthy signature validation process to make it possible to verify which signature, signed document and signer certificate that is bound to this signature validation result, without having to re-validate the original signature or to re-use any of its associated cryptographic algorithms.
+This allows a relying party to verify the validity of a signed document without having to re-validate the original signature or to re-use any of its associated cryptographic algorithms for as long as the SVT itself can be validated.
 The SVT achieves this by binding the following information to a specific electronic signature:

 - A unique identification of the electronic signature.